Category Archives: Favorites

 “tai jimenez eating disorder”

 In case you are unfamiliar with blogging, there is a menu that you can click on for your own blog that reveals internet search-words people used to find their way to your blog.
 This may happen by accident.
 For instance, if someone is doing a search for “tides” the entry I wrote called “Queen of Tides” might show up.
-There are ways to manipulate the search engine so that your blog shows up near the top of the cue for the purpose of increasing your readership.
+There are ways to manipulate the search engine so that your blog shows up near the top of the queue for the purpose of increasing your readership.
 I have no idea how to do that, technology boob that I am.
 I just write the stuff.

 Anyway, lately there have been a lot of searches for “tai jimenez eating disorder.”
 I haven’t tackled this subject in-depth here, but someone or some people want to know this story.
 This is a big subject and I pray that I can write about it in a way that is useful to others.